 To perform compliance analysis, click on the "Perform Compliance Analysis" button on the actions tab of the main interface.
 Depending on the speed of the computer and the complexity of the input file, the compliance analysis can take several minutes to complete.
-At the end of the analysis, a message box appears notifying the use if the building complies or does not comply with the Energy Efficiency Standards.
+At the end of the analysis, a message box appears notifying the user if the building complies or does not comply with the Energy Efficiency Standards.
 At that time, the user may choose to view the compliance analysis reports and forms or return to the detailed interface.

 In order for the compliance analysis rules processor to function properly, there are a limited number of properties that must be supplied by the user.
 Additionally, the Title 24 standards and ACM Manual require specific information about a project to be input in order for the compliance analysis to be acceptable for permit submittal.
-Once the selects to perform compliance analysis, a dialog appears prompting user to indicate whether the run is "Preliminary" or for "Permit Submittal" (Figure 1-1).
+Once the user selects to perform compliance analysis, a dialog appears prompting user to indicate whether the run is "Preliminary" or for "Permit Submittal" (Figure 1-1).
 If the user selects "Preliminary", the rules processor will review the project files for all inputs needed for proper ruleset function.
-If the user selects "Permit Submittal", the rules processor will review the project files for all inputs needed for permit submittal.
+If the user selects "Permit Submittal", the rules processor will review the project files for all inputs needed for proper ruleset function and for any inputs required by Title 24 standards for permit submittal.